Art & Design

-Pupils should be taught:
+Pupils are taught:

-- to use a range of materials creatively to design and make products
+- to use a range of materials creatively to design and make products;

-- to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination
+- to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination;

-- to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space
+- to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space;

-- about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
+- about the work of artists, craft makers and designers.
+Describe the differences and similarities between different practices and disciplines and make links to their work.